brainswitchMedia/Cinder-Samples/CubeSphereDisplacementMapping/README.md

 * An anti-aliasing fxaa shader

 **Notes:**
-I could not calculate normals in the geometry shader with the cubemap projection.
+I could not calculate normals in the geometry shader with cubemap projections.
 I should use 6 2d textures insted of cube map lookups but I had no time to try it
 A good link explaining this issue:
 https://gamedev.stackexchange.com/questions/66642/tangent-on-generated-sphere